Passing the source address to the backend

 Influence on caching

 When dnsdist’s packet cache is in use, it is important to note that the cache lookup is done after adding ECS, because it prevents serving the same response to clients from different subnets when ECS is passed to an authoritative server doing GeoIP, or to a backend doing custom filtering.
 However that means that passing a narrow ECS source will effectively kill dnsdist’s cache ratio, since a given answer will only be a cache hit for clients in the same ECS subnet.
 Therefore, unless a broad ECS source (greater than 24, for example) is used, it’s better to disable caching.
+The zero-scope feature can be enabled to mitigate this drawback, as described in EDNS Client Subnet Zero Scope.

-Things are different for XPF and the proxy protocol, because dnsdist then does the cache lookup before adding the payload.
+Things are different for the proxy protocol, because dnsdist then does the cache lookup before adding the payload.
 It means that caching can still be enabled as long as the response is not source-dependent, but should be disabled otherwise.

 Protocol Standard Require DNS parsing Contains ports Caching